tlreyesjove/time-for-success/README.md

 # time-for-success (Google Calendar → Sheets → Data Studio)

-A lightweight, personal time-tracking system for job-search "hustle time."
+A lightweight, personal time-tracking system for "hustle time."
 No third-party apps — just Google Calendar, a Google Sheet, and Data Studio (formerly Looker Studio).

 ## How it works